ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Wow."

-Hero pointed out a sub-roof, still far above the streets below.
+Hero pointed out a sub-roof, still far above the narrow streets below.
 "I designed the horizontal beams over that gap, twelve stories high," said Hero, switching to English.
 "They are wide enough to walk across."

 "I see," said Brent.